-New York’s Central Park unveiled a statue of women’s rights pioneers Susan B. Anthony, Elizabeth Cady Stanton and Sojourner Truth this week.
+New York’s Central Park unveiled a statue of women’s rights pioneers Susan B. Anthony, Elizabeth Cady Stanton and Sojourner Truth in March 2020 in honor of Women’s History Month.
 It was many years in the making.
 Central Park in New York is 160 years old and has never had a statue of real women in its illustrious history.

 Three women were chosen to be the first women honored with a statue in Central Park.
 Most Americans have no idea who these pioneering, courageous, and brilliant women are.
 Take a few moments to learn or renew your knowledge of the sacrifice and dedication these women gave to our nation.

 Who are these three infamous women in American History that were so illustrious their statues are the only women statues in Central Park?

 This information is extracted and cited from Wikipedia.com.
 (They had great information!)